microsoft/powerbi-visuals-webpack-plugin/README.md

 4. Create SSL certificates  (optional)

-    You need generate SSL certificates manually or copy files from powerbi-visuals-toos instance.
+    You need generate SSL certificates manually or copy files from powerbi-visuals-tools instance.

     [Read more](https://microsoft.github.io/PowerBI-visuals/docs/how-to-guide/create-ssl-certificate/) about certificates in documentation.